-You’ve just woken up on a Monday morning and tying your tie is seeming as difficult as unfurling the Gordian knot.
-You need a little Alexander the Great in your pocket to fill your knotted needs – or, you know, us.
-While you might have been taught the four-in-hand knot the night before big-boy school for its time-saving simplicity, as you mature into worldly men, maybe it’s time to step up your knot game.
+While you might have been taught the four-in-hand knot the night before big-boy school for its time-saving simplicity, as you mature into worldly men, it might be time to step up your knot game.
 And it doesn’t get more big-boy than the Windsor knot.

 What Is A Windsor Knot?